Information & Visits

 Candidates for admission should complete the following steps.

-- The official undergraduate application for admission is available at www.stthomas.edu.
-A paper copy is available from the Office of Admissions upon request.
+- The official undergraduate application for admission is available at www.stthomas.edu and www.commonapp.edu.

 - Each accepted applicant should make a $200 confirming deposit to reserve a place in the class.
 This confirming deposit is refundable when requested in writing by May 1 prior to the fall semester of admission.

-- Admitted students wishing to live in on-campus housing must also make a $200 room deposit.
-The room deposit will be refunded when requested in writing by May 1 prior to the fall semester of admission.
+- Admitted students wishing to live in on-campus housing must also make a $200 housing deposit.
+The housing deposit will be refunded when requested in writing by May 1 prior to the fall semester of admission.
 Housing is granted on a space available basis and not guaranteed.

 - Each confirmed student is required to provide a final high school transcript after graduation prior to the first day of class in the fall semester of admission.